coder-not-found/coder-not-found/README.md

 ### Hi there 👋

-I am in my final bachelor's year of Information Technology engineering looking for opportunities and collabaration in projects related to data science and deep learning.
+I am in my final bachelors year of Information Technology engineering looking for opportunities and collabaration in projects related to data science and deep learning.

 I have no special talents.
 I am only passionately curious.